rsisto/luaGpio/README.md

 In order to configure an input pin:

-require ("gpio") -- import library configureInGPIO (83) -- configure input gpio local val = readGPIO(83) -- read the value of the pin
+require ("gpio") --import library configureInGPIO (83) --configure input gpio local val = readGPIO(83) --read the value of the pin

 And the output pin: